-The Pop Goes the Page blog is part of the creative literacy mission of the Cotsen Children’s Library is a very special library within the Department of Rare Books and Special Collections at Princeton University.
+The Pop Goes the Page blog is part of the creative literacy mission of the Cotsen Children’s Library, a very special library within the Department of Rare Books and Special Collections at Princeton University.
 Cotsen’s international research collection of illustrated children’s books, manuscripts, original artwork, prints, and educational toys from the 15th century to the present day is the benefaction of Lloyd E. Cotsen, class of ’50.
-In addition to academic conferences and publications, Cotsen’s curatorial staff maintain a blog about collections materials.
+In addition to academic conferences and publications, Cotsen’s curatorial staff also maintain a blog about collections materials.

 The library also has a public face, serving as a resource for children, families, educators, and book lovers.
 Bookscape, our whimsical reading gallery for children, begins with a giant blue book and a garden of charming topiary animals.
 From there, the room unfolds in a succession of reading areas stocked with books.
 Stop and rest on a comfortable leather chair by the “Hearth of Darkness” fireplace.
 Continue on to a koi pond, a wishing well, a playful puppet theater, and a towering bonsai hollowed out for the ultimate reading experience.
 You’ll find more photos here.